Making the Interests of Christ Our Own

 What Is God Saying?

 Nevertheless, Timothy was a light in the darkness of Paul's prison life.
 He must go with this letter to Philippi.
-The Church he loved so much must receive this letter from the hands of a person he loved and trusted.
-Others may have been qualified to go, but unable.
-Still others might have been able to go, but not qualified.
-The truth is that being absorbed in our agenda, and looking after our own interests has disqualified many Christians from being useable servants of our loving and self-giving Master.
-This may hit a sensitive nerve but it can also awaken us to the priorities of loyalty and love.
+The church he loved so much must receive this letter from the hands of a person he loved and trusted.
+Others may be qualified to go, but are unable to do so.
+Still others might be able to go, but are not qualified.
+The truth is that being absorbed in our agenda and looking after our interests can disqualify us from being usable servants of our loving and self-giving Lord.

 How Does This Apply To Us?

-Timothy's youthful enthusiasm and single-minded loyalty to Jesus Christ show a maturity that we, whatever our chronological age, should desire.
+Timothy's youthful enthusiasm and single-minded loyalty to Jesus Christ demonstrate a maturity that we, regardless of our chronological age, should aspire to.
 ‘Let each of you look not only to his own interests’ (2:4) suggests that we look after our interests, but not exclusively.
-Then there comes this clear exhortation, ‘The attitude you should have is the one that Jesus had’ (vs.5, GNB).
+Then comes this clear exhortation, ‘The attitude you should have is the one that Jesus had’ (vs. 5, GNB).
 His only interest was doing the will of God.
-He emptied Himself and made Himself nothing (2:7).
-His highest interest was loving us into Heaven, even if it meant the way of the Cross (2:8).
+He emptied himself and made himself nothing (2:7).
+His highest interest was loving us into heaven, even if it meant the way of the cross (2:8).

 Pray With Me

-O Lord, I want a heart like Timothy's heart to serve Christ before self, a heart to lift up Christ with fearless disregard for my position or prestige, a heart so busy pointing others to life that no attention will be wasted.
-The only worth of my life that can outlast the fickle praise of men is identified with Jesus Christ who is the same yesterday, today, and forever.
-Let my life, my honor, and my desire be identified with the living, loving Redeemer.
-As He lives, so will I. As He loves, so will I. As He died, so did I, crucified with Christ.
-As He rose from the dead in resurrection power and glory, so I will rise each day to the joy of victory that has been won—to the realizati0n that in Him and with Him I am free.
+O Lord, I want a heart like Timothy's heart to serve Christ before self, a heart to lift up Christ with fearless disregard for my position or prestige, a heart that points others to life.
+My identity in you, who are the same yesterday, today, and forever, outlasts the fickle praise of men.
+As Christ lives, so will I. As Christ loves, so will I. As Christ died, so did I, crucified with him.
+As he rose from the dead in resurrection power and glory, so I will rise each day to the joy of victory that has been won—to the realization that in him and with him I am free.
 I would bring all my interests so in line with the interests of Jesus Christ that when I am looking after one, I am looking after the other.

 In the name of Him who has been highly exalted and given a name which is above every name, even Jesus Christ, my Lord.
 Amen.